Rafvb/rafvb.github.io/_drafts/2014-09-25-maintainable-aspnet-mvc-part-1.md

 [NewASPNETProject.PNG]

+Press F5 and you should see a browser window with the default ASP.Net template.
+Note the address, especially the port number.

 We have now created a neat little playground for us to mess up :)

 ## Add the coded ui tests project